CiscoDevNet/intersight-powershell/docs/Get-IntersightHciAhvVmGpu.md

 ```

 ### -Name
-Specifies the name of the FunctionsUpload.
+Specifies the name of the HciAhvVmGpu.

 ```yaml
 Type: String